pathsjp/imce/README.txt

 You can point a predefined function to be executed when IMCE loads.
 When the URL is like "app=myApp|imceload@myOnloadFunc", IMCE looks for "myOnloadFunc" in the parent window and executes it with the window parameter referring to IMCE window.
 ```
-function myOnloadFunc (win) { //any method of imce is available through win.imce
+function myOnloadFunc (win) {
+  // You can call imce methods via win.imce
+  // You should also define myFileHandler.
-  win.imce.setSendTo('Give it to myApplication baby', myFileHandler);//you should also define myFileHandler
+  win.imce.setSendTo('Give it to myApplication baby', myFileHandler);
 }
 ```
 - USING sendto: